imec-int/team_scheire_OK/README.md

 #### Aruco

 Aruco markers are used to determine how far the wall is and which orientation should be used.
-The markers used in the final application are printed on A3 at least.
-We had to do this to ensure the image would be stable and easily findable by the physicians.
+The markers used in the final application are printed on A3-size at least.
+We had to do this to ensure the image would be stable and easily findable by the physicians (TODO: when focusing the projector or how should I interprete this?).

-Each aruco marker has an unique ID, which is (using the OSC app) connected to a certain part of the video, and a certain transformation (width, height, x- and y-offset).
+Each aruco marker has a unique ID, which is (using the OSC app) connected to a certain part of the video, and a certain transformation (width, height, x- and y-offset).
 This can be set up by having a connected OSC app and only haveing one marker visible by the system.
 The editmode is automatically activated when only one can be found.

 #### Presets